Chozen Toguchi

-Chozen Toguchi is a fictional character who appears as the central antagonist in the motion picture The Karate Kid Part II (1986), and a hero (beginning with Season 3) of the series Cobra Kai (2021).
-He is portrayed by Yuji Okumoto, whose performance, particularly in Cobra Kai, has received widespread acclaim.
+Chozen Toguchi is a fictional character in The Karate Kid franchise, who appears as the main antagonist of the motion picture The Karate Kid Part II (1986), and a supporting character (beginning with Season 3) of the series Cobra Kai (2021).
+He is portrayed by Yuji Okumoto, whose performance has received widespread acclaim.

+In The Karate Kid Part II, the character is introduced as the nephew of Mr. Miyagi's best friend-turned-rival Sato, who comes into conflict with Daniel LaRusso throughout the film, eventually challenging him to a fight to the death, with Daniel overcoming him and ultimately sparing his life.

+In Cobra Kai, an adult Chozen is shown to have repented for his past mistakes, and he makes amends with Daniel when the latter visits Okinawa during a trip to Japan, ultimately becoming a friend.
+Chozen then comes to the United States to help Daniel take down the aggressive karate dojo Cobra Kai, frequently misunderstanding American customs, and later fighting Cobra Kai sensei Terry Silver head-on.
+He eventually becomes a sensei of Miyagi-Do, where he helps the dojo fight in the global karate tournament, the Sekai Taikai.

 Overview

-Chozen Toguchi grew up in Tomi Village, in Okinawa Prefecture, and was raised by his Uncle Sato as his father died when he was young.
+Chozen Toguchi grew up in Tomi Village, in Okinawa Prefecture, and was raised by his Uncle Sato.
+It is implied that his father committed suicide when he was young.
 He and Kumiko were also childhood friends who used to play together.
 He also studied Karate under Sato, who was himself a student of Mr. Miyagi's father.

 As a child, Chozen would cheat during his Uncle Sato's Karate lessons.
 As a teenager, Chozen was quick-tempered, had difficulties with Kumiko, and was Daniel's rival (The Karate Kid Part II).
 After his defeat, he was suicidal, but Sato and Kumiko helped him to recover and find purpose.

-As an adult, Chozen became the Sensei for Miyagi-Do karate in Okinawa (which he inherited after Sato died), and is on friendly terms with Kumiko.
-He also did not marry, and does not have children.
-As of Season 5 of Cobra Kai, he is staying at the home of Daniel LaRusso in Los Angeles.
+As an adult, Chozen became the Sensei for Miyagi-Do karate in Okinawa (which he inherited after Sato died).
+He is on friendly terms with Kumiko and has romantic feelings for her.
+He never married and does not have children.